Nutrients Required for Baby’s Diet

 Baby’s Only Organic® Dairy & LactoRelief Formulas: 120 mg (per 100 calories)

 Baby’s Only Organic® Soy Formula: 140 mg (per 100 calories)

 Good Food Sources: bananas, citrus fruits, dried fruits, deep yellow vegetables, potatoes, milk, bran cereal.

 The primary role of sodium in the body is to maintain fluid balance.
 Sodium is an electrolyte and works with potassium and chloride to conduct electrical currents in the body and keep tissue fluids in balance.
 A deficiency of sodium is rare but loss of sodium through diarrhea, vomiting, or excessive sweating can cause dehydration, muscle cramps, weakness, and headaches.
-This is especially critical in infants and young children and the reason for use of an oral electrolyte solution such as PediaVance® with a balance of sodium, potassium and chloride when a child has diarrhea and vomiting.
+This is especially critical in young children and the reason for use of an oral electrolyte solution such as PediaVance® with a balance of sodium, potassium and chloride when a child has diarrhea and vomiting.

 Baby’s Only Organic® Formulas: 30 mg (per 100 calories)

 Good Food Sources: salt, milk, processed foods such as luncheon meats.